Another ten hidden gems of Orkney

 The Standard, Evie, Orkney photo © Copyright Magnus Dixon

-1) The Standard, Evie
+1) The Standard, Birsay

-One of Orkney’s most impressive sea stacks is tucked away in Evie, behind a dark hill and the Swannay Loch.
+One of Orkney’s most impressive sea stacks is tucked away in Birsay, behind a dark hill and the Swannay Loch.
 However, it is quite easy to see the Standard if you know how.
 We parked our car at the Swannay Loch and followed the road for a ½ mile west towards Birsay.
 At the corner where the road turns sharply downhill to the Swannay Brewery, leave the road, and follow the farm track in the other direction, for a third of a mile to the coast.
 Sheep graze nearby, and seabirds wheel around these 100m tall cliffs.
 From these precarious edges, you will get the most spectacular view of the Standard, a 50m tall sea stack which resembles a dorsal fin rushing through the water’s surface.

 For the energetic we’d recommend extending the walk to explore nearby Costa Hill.
 This was the site of Orkney’s first wind turbine – a device erected in the 1950s.